 The impact of government policies regulating the flow of FDI is somewhat unclear.
 Absolute limits on the amount of FDI similar to those imposed in many emerging markets will restrict FDI directly.
 In the Canadian context, there is some evidence to suggest that non-absolute government policies such as FIRA had minimal impact on inward flows of FDI.
-104 At the very least, however, FIRA imposed additional legal and administrative costs on foreign investors while increasing uncertainty about whether the investment would be permitted to proceed.
-105 The FIRA regime had a disallowance rate for foreign investments of 7%.
+At the very least, however, FIRA imposed additional legal and administrative costs on foreign investors while increasing uncertainty about whether the investment would be permitted to proceed.
+The FIRA regime had a disallowance rate for foreign investments of 7%.
 This rejection rate is relatively high when compared to Australia's rate of 2.7% over the same period.
-106 The impact of the Investment Canada Act on FDI was also found to be insignificant.
+The impact of the Investment Canada Act on FDI was also found to be insignificant.
 The only major shift in FDI flows occurred during the period of trade liberalization associated with CUSFTA.
-In this period, both inward and outward direct investment increased between Canada and the United States.
-The outward flow of investment was largely due to the relocation of many affiliated firms to the United States.
+In this period, both inward and outward direct investment was largely due to the relocation of many affiliated firms to the United States.